DarinaTovstopiat/darinat/README.md

   -an optimal reduction of the size of the bracketing interval and -a minimal number of function calls.

+For this method, you must specify the function f(x) itself or use f_zero(x), when calling, specify the boundaries left a, and then right b, as well as the accuracy of the calculation eps.

 **Quadratic approximation method**

 The simplest version of polynomial interpolation is quadratic approximation based on the fact that the function taking the minimum the value at the inside point of the interval must be at least quadratic.
 If the function is linear, then its optimal value can be achieved only in one of the two interval limit points.
 Thus, when implementing the method estimating and using a quadratic approximation is assumed to be bounded interval can be approximated by the function quadratic a polynomial, and then use the plotted  approximation scheme for estimating the coordinate of the true minimum point of the function.

+For this method, you must specify the function f(x) itself or use f_zero(x), when calling, specify the boundaries left a, and then right b, as well as the accuracy of the calculation eps.

 **Midpoint Method**